frictionlessdata/datapackage/specs/fiscal-data-package.md

 First, we shall model George's file from the previous section.

-The Fiscal Data Package is an extention of a Tabular Data Package, so our output should be a valid `datapackage.json` file - the data package descriptor:
+The Fiscal Data Package is an extension of a Tabular Data Package, so our output should be a valid `datapackage.json` file - the data package descriptor:

 ```yaml=
 {